RaJah239/test/README.md

 - Overworld Porygons added throughout the game for PC access.
 - Chanseys that heal the player’s party in the overworld added throughout the game.
 - Color coded starter Poké Balls.
+- Phone now holds up to 35 contacts / max in game.
 - Displays colored Pokémon pictures in the overworld.
 - Edited PC text to allow for faster maneuvering.
 - Short beeping noise for low HP to replace the continuous beeping noise.